Volumetric medical image segmentation through dual self-distillation in U-shaped networks: Methodology

 The most common loss function used by a U-shaped network \cite{hatamizadeh2022swin,hatamizadeh2022unetr} is the Dice Cross-Entropy (CE) loss ($L_{DCE}$), which is a compound loss function defined for 3D multi-class image segmentation as follows:

-where, $G_{p,k} \in \mathbb{R}^{K \times H \times W \times D}$ denotes the one-hot encoded ground-truth labels and $Y_{p,k} \in \mathbb{R}^{K \times H \times W \times D}$ denotes the probability (softmax) output of the network for class $k$ at pixel $p$. $N = H*W*D$ denotes the total number of pixels in input image $I$ and ground-truth labels $G$.
-The Dice loss $L_{dice}^Y$ measures the pixel-wise similarity while the cross-entropy loss $L_{CE}^Y$ measures the pixel-wise difference in distributions between the network output $Y$ and ground-truth labels $G$.
+where, $G_{p,k} \in \mathbb{R}^{K \times H \times W \times D}$ denotes the one-hot encoded GT Labels and $Y_{p,k} \in \mathbb{R}^{K \times H \times W \times D}$ denotes the probability (softmax) output of the network for class $k$ at pixel $p$ (here $p$ denotes the 3D pixel position, i.e., one 3D coordinate of ($H,W,D$)). $N = H*W*D$ denotes the total number of pixels in input image $I$ and GT Labels $G$.
+The Dice loss $L_{Dice}^Y$ measures the pixel-wise similarity while the cross-entropy loss $L_{CE}^Y$ measures the pixel-wise difference in distributions between the network output $Y$ and GT Labels $G$.
 This loss is back-propagated to the network to update the weights of the encoders and decoders.